Is control of type I error rate needed in Bayesian clinical trial designs?: Satisfying the requirements of the regulators

-\textbf{Definition.} \textit{We call the conditional probability} $\P_{\pi_e} (\bftheta _{1} - \bftheta_{0} \le \Delta \vert \bftau = \bftau_e < \infty )$ \textit{False Discovery Probability, abbreviating it as FDP}.
+\textbf{Definition.} \textit{We call the conditional probability} \textit{False Discovery Probability, abbreviating it as FDP}.

+\textbf{Remarks.} (i) FDP and type I error rate are operationally similar in that a corresponding upper bound, $\varepsilon_e>0$ or $\alpha>0$, is specified as part of the design.
+Their most obvious difference, already alluded to above, is the direction of reasoning.
+For type I error rate, it is from postulating, in the parameter space, a condition of "no difference between treatments" and then considering the possibility, in the sample space, of ending up with making a "discovery".
+For FDP, in contrast and as in all of Bayesian statistics, the starting point is that a "discovery" is made, and the focus is on finding possible explanations for this in the parameter space.
+Other differences are in how the underlying probability concepts for these two measures are to be understood and, to some extent, also in the numerical computations that are needed.

-\textbf{Remarks.} (i) FDP is formally the \textit{posterior} probability of $\{ \bftheta _{1} - \bftheta _{0} \le \Delta \}$, based on $\P_{\pi_e}$ and upon making the 'discovery' $\{\bftau = \bftau_e < \infty\}$.
-Due to its conditional form, it resembles the quantity $1 - $PPV, where PPV is the familiar characteristic \textit{Positive Predictive Value} in laboratory testing, roughly defined as "the likelihood that a person who gave a positive test result does have the disease".
-The numerical value of PPV is determined, by Bayes' rule, from three ingredients: the prevalence of the disease, together with the sensitivity and the specificity of the test method.
-PPV has also been used as an instrument in more general contexts, as in the discussion of why so many results from empirical research are erroneous (\textcite{ioannidis2005most}).
-FDP is similarly related to the criterion called \textit{False Positive Report Probability} (FPRP), introduced in \textcite{wacholder2004assessing} in the context of cancer genetics.
-In FPRP, the conditioning event is a 'positive report'.
-It means that a 'statistically significant' result has been obtained from a hypothesis test between alternatives $H_0$ and $H_1$, when using a given significance level $\alpha$ and power $1 - \beta$.
-The numerical value of FPRP is then determined by Bayes' rule, when also accounting for the prior probabilities of $H_0$ and $H_1$.
+(ii) FDP is closely related to a number of analogous concepts well known from the statistical literature.
+Due to its conditional form, it resembles the quantity $1 - $PPV, where PPV is the familiar characteristic \textit{Positive Predictive Value} in laboratory testing, commonly evaluated from empirical data as the proportion of true positives from all positive results.
+The corresponding theoretical concept, a conditional probability, is determined by Bayes' rule from the prevalence of the condition in the population and the sensitivity and the specificity of the test method.
+PPV has also been used as an instrument in more general contexts, as in the discussion of why so many results from empirical research are erroneous (\cite{ioannidis2005most}).
+FDP is similarly related to the criterion called \textit{False Positive Report Probability} (FPRP), introduced in \cite{wacholder2004assessing} in the context of cancer genetics.
+In FPRP, the conditioning event is a 'positive report', meaning that a 'statistically significant' result has been obtained from a hypothesis test between alternatives $H_0$ and $H_1$ when using significance level $\alpha$ and power $1 - \beta$.
+The numerical value of FPRP is then determined by Bayes' rule, when also accounting for the prior probabilities of $H_0$ or $H_1$ being true.
+Some comments on the related concepts of \textit{False Discovery Rate} (FDR) (\cite{benjamini_1995}) and \textit{positive False Discovery Rate} (pFDR) (\cite{storey2003positive}) are provided later in \ref{subsection:no:3.2}.